vezeli/cit/README.md

 ### Modes

-CIT operates in two mode:
+CIT operates in two modes:

-1. When the user provides both transaction details and market prices in a JSON file, CIT processes the transaction data based on the provided information.
+1. When the user provides market prices and exchange rates in a JSON file, CIT processes the transaction data with the provided information.

 2. If the market prices are not included in the JSON file, CIT automatically retrieves the prices from Yahoo Finance.
-It then proceeds to process the transaction data using the fetched market prices, just as it would if the prices were provided in the file.
+It then proceeds to process the transaction data using the fetched market prices, just as it would if the prices were provided in the JSON file.

-#### Input files
+### Input Files

-To use CIT with a JSON file, the file must adhere to the configuration format specified in `_config.py`.
+To read transaction data from a JSON file, the file needs to comply with the configuration format specified in `_config.py`.
 By default, the following information needs to be provided in the JSON file:

 - `Asset`: A string representing the ticker symbol for the currency pair from Yahoo Finance (e.g., BTC-USD, DOGE-USD).